Dinesh-D-2000/Automated-Testing-Framework-for-Digital-Car-Instrument-Clusters/README.md

 </p>

 I have developed an API that will validate the presence of an icon in the given full screenshot of the HMI.
 The validation API will pass the test case only when:
-- The specified icon to be validated comes in the ROI specified by the user.
+- The specified icon to be validated comes in the ROI specified by the user. (initially full screen ROI is given to the API.
+After test execution it will return the exact ROI where the image is found)
 - The matching percentage is above a certain threshold value.

 ## Test Case 1